 For those who have asked, this is a partial list of genealogical references on my bookshelf.
 I’ll update it with others as I create the links, but I’m only going to add books that I personally have experience with and that I actually use.
 There are other good books out there, but I only mention ones with which I have actual experience.
+Don’t forget about “Genealogy Tip of the Day,” which is also in book form.

 - State Census Records by Ann S. Lainhart